Introduction to Authentication with Replyke

 Generating JWT Keys

-• The private key is shown only once during generation and must be securely stored by the developer, typically as an environment variable on their server.
+- The private key will be shown to you only once during generation and must be securely stored by the developer, typically as an environment variable on their server.
+If lost or compromised, generate a new key-pair on the dashboard.

 Obtaining and Signing User Data

-• The server retrieves the user’s data (e.g. from cookies or authentication headers - depends on your own auth implementation), signs the JWT with the private key, and returns it to the client.
+- The server retrieves the user’s data (e.g. from cookies or authentication headers - depends on your own auth implementation), signs the JWT with the private key, and returns it to the client.
 This ensures that user data is never directly sent from the client to the server, reducing the risk of tampering.
+The signed JWT doesn’t require any security measures on the client and is safe to be stored in state and passed to Replyke.

 Passing the JWT to Replyke